 How you can find out more about your rights

-The way we collect and use personal data on this site is in accordance with the General Data Protection Regulation (GDPR) and the Data Protection Act.
+The way we collect and use personal data is in accordance with the General Data Protection Regulation (GDPR) and the Data Protection Act.
 Your rights will be observed and honoured at all times.
 Please visit the Information Commissioner’s Office for further information at www.ico.org.uk.

 If you have any questions about this policy, would like more information, or want to exercise any of your rights in relation to data protection, you can get in touch with us in the following ways: